Basalt's Local Fly Shop, Guide Service, and Guide School

 Frying Pan Anglers

-The goal of this school is to qualify the applicant to be a confident and equipped fly-fishing guide in Colorado.
-Taught by guides, this school is structured to adapt to the needs of the students and educate them in their pursuit of expanding their knowledge and becoming more confident instructing on the water.
-With both a wade and float course, this school prepares all levels of anglers for their future guiding career.
+The goal of this class is to qualify the applicant to be a confident and equipped fly-fishing guide in Colorado.
+Taught by guides, this class is structured to adapt to the needs of the students and educate them in their pursuit of expanding their knowledge and becoming more confident instructing on the water.
+With both a wade and float course, this class prepares all levels of anglers for their future guiding career.

 101 Course (5 Days)